JohnMurray/johnmurray_io_old/blogs/in-the-works/_Geofencing--Part-1.md

 ## So Why Geofences?
-talk about how spatially-aware apps are the future what with the rise of mobile computing and possibly advertising and all that jazz

 Let's face it, geofences are sexy.
-Apps that use user's geospatial data is the next step in user-engagement.
+Apps that use user's geo-spatial data is the next step in user-engagement.
 With geofences, we can interact with our users when they're on the move; enjoying life and not spending countless hours in front of a computer.
-Apple realizes this to the point that they are including geo-spatial reminders in iOS (probably using geofences of some sort).
+Apple realizes this to the point that they are including [geo-spatial reminders][10] in iOS (probably using geofences of some sort).

 And the possibilities are endless!
-Sure, everyone's going for the obvious answers right now, such as: alerts, reminders, etc; but there are so many oppurtunities that haven't been explored.
+Sure, everyone's going for the obvious answers right now, such as: alerts, reminders, etc.; but there are so many opportunities that haven't been explored.
 What if Facebook used geofences in their next mobile app to determine how many people attended an event?
 They could use the GPS position of everyone running the FB app on their phone to determine who actually showed up.
-And guess what, they could easily do that with geofences!
+And guess what, they could easily do that with geofences! _(Yeah maybe it's creepy, but it's cool!)_

-## Computing Methods
-Talk about various way of implementing a goefence
-- break fences into grids
+I'm sure there are many more use-cases for geofences but I'll leave that for you to dream about. _(What?
+You're dreams aren't location-aware?
+Hmm...
+Interesting)_

+## Building Geo-Spatial Apps
+There are several approaches to implementing geofences.
+You can use built-in features from several database engines.
+You can roll your own from scratch (because obviously your approach will be way awesome!).
+Or, you could take portions from various technologies to hack together a geofence engine/server.

+When thinking about implementing your own server, you'll want to think about several important pieces.

+- How are you going to store the data?
+- Does the size of the fence matter?
+- What algorithm will you use to determine if someone is inside or outside of the fence?
+- Does your storage model impact your algorithm and if so, is that good or bad?
+- Is speed important from the beginning?
+How does that impact your algorithm?
+- Etc.

+It's a lot of work.
+If you're working on a prototype, side-project, or just playing around; you'll probably want to utilize some existing technology or find a good introduction/blog (like [this][1] one!).

+If you're curious about geo-spatial data-processing in general, check out some of these articles as well:

+- [Spatial Indexing with Quadtrees and Hilbert Curves][5]
+- [Hilbert Curves][6]
+- [Geofencing with Rails and MySQL][7]
+- Computational Geometry (chapter 9) in [Algorithms in a Nutshell][8]
-- ray-tracing algorithsm for point-in-polygon algorithms
+- [Ray Casting for PIP problems][9]
-- ??

-Also, give some links to some geo-spatial indexing algorithms just for completeness.

 ## Available Services
 And finally, to wrap things up, here is a list of sites that provide